 Afghan Chickpea Stew Recipe with Garlic Yoghurt Sauce

 I love the current iteration of this Afghan chickpea stew recipe for qurma-e nakhod or saland-e nakhod that I’m sharing here.
 The recipe has gone through countless revisions in recent years – from dramatic adjustments as I came across new-to-me recipes in old cookbooks to small tweaks to test slightly different spice combinations.
-It’s not as oily or as salty as the chickpea stew in that Abu Dhabi eatery and tastes more like home-cooked comfort food.
+It’s not as oily or as salty as the chickpea stew in that Abu Dhabi eatery, and tastes more like home-cooked comfort food.

 There was no public transport when we lived in Abu Dhabi, and during our five years in the UAE capital, Terence and I caught cabs to and from work every day, as well as to do the shopping and go out to dinner.
-I can’t tell you how many times we hopped into a taxi to find a teary-eyed driver from Afghanistan or Pakistan listening to a cassette tape his wife had made and posted him.
+I can’t tell you how many times we hopped into a taxi to find a teary-eyed driver from the mountains of Afghanistan or Pakistan listening to a cassette tape his wife had lovingly made and posted him.
 It broke my heart every time.

 The legendary Tess Mallos was Australia’s expert on Mediterranean and Middle Eastern cookery.
 Of Greek heritage, she travelled extensively throughout the region and here cookbooks were groundbreaking, covering the cuisines of everywhere from Armenia to Yemen.
 Her recipe for qurma/korma, translated as a ‘meat sauce’, includes stewing lamb or beef and ‘dal nakhud’, and half a cup of oil, and it takes me right back to those Abu Dhabi eateries.